Scientific Publications

 in Colloqui di Informatica Musicale, 2022

-We implemented a web playground for coding in Ciaramella, compiling and instantly generating working web audio plugin prototypes.
-In order to obtain that, its compiler, Zampogna, which is written in JavaScript, has been embedded in a web page, and it has been augmented for the production of JavaScript code.
+We implemented a web playground for coding in Ciaramella, compiling and instantly generating working Web Audio plugin prototypes.
+To make that possible, the compiler, Zampogna, which is written in JavaScript, was embedded in a web page and extended to emit JavaScript output.
 We developed a simple graphical user interface targeting both domain experts and newcomers.

 PDF